Skip navigation

 Can I cycle across Cantelupe Farm (Grantchester - Haslingfield)?

 Cantelupe Farm is a private road which links Cambridge via Grantchester and Haslingfield, avoiding the busy A10 road or the racetrack which is the minor road between Barton and Haslingfield.
-The owner, Anthony Pemberton, is usually content for commuters to use the road providing they ask for written permission and disclaim any liability, keep clear of farm traffic and go around the farm yard using the old railway track aligned with the radio telescopes, not through it.
+The owner, Richard Pemberton, is usually content for residents of Haslingfield and Grantchester to use the road for commuting purposes providing they ask for written permission and disclaim any liability, keep clear of farm traffic and go around the farm yard using the old railway track aligned with the radio telescopes, not through it.
 Contact Church Farm, Trumpington CB2 9LG for permission.
-See the journey planner for directions.
+See full details and conditions, including a map.